Velká Kraš

 Velká Kraš (Groß Krosse) is a municipality and village in Jeseník District in the Olomouc Region of the Czech Republic.
 It has about 700 inhabitants.

 Geography

 Velká Kraš is located about 15 km north of Jeseník and 85 km north of Olomouc, on the border with Poland.
 It lies on the border between the Žulová Hilly Land and Vidnava Lowland.
 The highest point is the hill Smolný vrch at 404 m above sea level.
 The Vidnávka River flows through the municipality.

 History

 The first written mention of Velká Kraš is from 1256.

 During World War II, the German occupiers operated two forced labour subcamps of the Stalag VIII-B/344 prisoner-of-war camp in the village.
 Four POWs attempted to escape from one of the subcamps and were killed by the Germans, and then buried in nearby Vidnava.

-From 1973 to 1990, Velká Kraš was a part of Vidnava.
+From 1973 to 1990, Velká Kraš was a municipal part of Vidnava.